i. The End

 "Too weak," he said softly, and the blade came plunging down.

 Sakura woke up screaming.
-Her eyes opened to darkness, and the remnants of her cries trailed off of her tongue, her chest rising and falling like she'd just run a marathon.
-Shaking, she sat up and pressed a hand to her sweaty forehead.
+Her eyes opened to darkness, and the remnants of her cries trailed off of her tongue, her chest rising and falling as if she'd been running for days.
+She sat up and pressed a hand to her sweaty forehead.
 Terror bubbled up within her, and she squeezed her eyes against it, trying to force it down, but a sob managed to slip out anyways.
+She was going to be sick.

 "Ow—hey!"
 The hands locked around her again.
 "What the hell's wrong with you?"